Vivek-S1n9h/AtliQ_Hardware_BI_360_dashboard/README.md

 - **DAX Studio**: Facilitates the optimization of Power BI report performance.

 ### Project Methodology
-We adopted an Agile methodology for this project, allowing us to iteratively develop and refine the Power BI dashboards based on stakeholder feedback.
+An Agile methodology for this project, allowing us to iteratively develop and refine the Power BI dashboards based on stakeholder feedback.

 **Example:**
 Questions > Mockup/sketch/plan > Prototype > Publish > Feedback > Questions